 It's as if the moment you try to concentrate, they sense it—and swoop in.
 Sound familiar?

 In today's overstimulated world, your attention is one of your most valuable assets.
-But for some people—especially those with narcissistic tendencies or an insatiable need for validation—your attention is something to consume, not respect.
+But for some people—especially those with narcissistic tendencies or an insatiable need for attention is something to consume, not respect.

-If you've felt mentally exhausted after interacting with someone who always makes everything about them, this blog is for you.
+These attention seekers hijack your mental space, drain your energy, and quietly sabotage your productivity.
+So, if you've felt mentally exhausted after interacting with someone who always makes everything about them, this blog is for you.

 Let's explore how to recognize these patterns, understand the emotional toll they take, and learn practical strategies to protect your focus and peace of mind.